Israeli couscous salad is a Mediterranean style dish, loaded with artichoke hearts, olives, cherry tomatoes, and fresh basil.

 - In a pot, bring water to boil with a pinch of salt.
-Add Israeli couscous, cover, and simmer for 8 to 10 minutes, stirring occasionally, until cooked al dente.
-Drain and set aside.
+Add Israeli couscous, cover, and lower heat to a simmer for 8 to 10 minutes, stirring occasionally, until cooked al dente.
+Drain with a fine mesh sieve and set aside.

 - In a large mixing bowl, combine cooked & drained Israeli couscous, cucumber, cherry tomatoes, green onion, marinated artichoke hearts, Castelvetrano olives, garlic, basil, balsamic vinegar, and extra virgin olive oil.
 Add salt and pepper to taste.

 - After the salad is fully combined, taste for seasonings and add extra balsamic vinegar, extra virgin olive oil, salt, and/or pepper, if you desire.
 Serve right away or cover it and put in the refrigerator until serving time.